pcaston/OpenPeerPower.github.io/source/_integrations/default_config.markdown

 ## Configuration

-To integrate this into Home Assistant, add the following section to your `configuration.yaml` file:
+To integrate this into Open Peer Power, add the following section to your `configuration.yaml` file:

 ```yaml
 # Example configuration.yaml entry